 Values provide a deep sense of ongoing direction for our lives – they are not ends in themselves.
 Goals are things that we want to achieve or do – they are often ends in themselves.
 Values always exist in the present moment… they can be drawn on at any given moment.
 Goals are in the future.

 Some religions or traditions tell people what they should value and how they should act but that’s not what we’re talking about here.
 Values, in the way we speak of it here, are freely chosen by you.
 Your true values are not imposed on you from external sources.
 They come from listening to your heart and tuning in to what matters the most to you so you need to be really honest with yourself about what you value most in life.

 Values are not rules or commandments and they’re best held lightly.
 They don’t need to become rigid or static.
 Values may take new forms and change and develop over time.

 Now you know what your values are.
-In the next post I’ll give you two powerful mindfulness-based practices to help you live your values in daily life.
-See you then!
+In the next post I’ll give you two powerful mindfulness-based practices to help you embody and integrate your values into daily life.

 Of course, as always, please let me know if you have questions and comments in the comments section below.
 I’d love to hear how you go with it 🙂